neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/open-software-summer-school/2026/extracellular-electrophysiology.md

 ## Prerequisites

 The only prerequisite is a basic knowledge of programming in Python, and the scientific Python ecosystem.
 For those without this background, the [preparatory month](https://neuroinformatics.dev/open-software-summer-school/index.html#preparatory-month) will equip you with all the skills needed to make the most of this course.

 ### Hardware

 You will need to bring your own laptop with Python installed.
 We will provide a small test dataset, so any fairly recent laptop will be sufficient.
 A GPU is not required.

-### Software

-TODO: see prerequisites section and python knowledge

-For general software requirements, please see the [prerequisites](target-general-prerequisites) on the main event page and make sure you have these installed and properly configured.

-We will install other software required (e.g. SpikeInterface, Kilosort, or another sorter of your choice) during the course.

 ### Data
 Sample data will be provided, but if you have any of your own extracellular electrophysiology data, please bring it with you.